Madison, New Hampshire

 Madison is a town in Carroll County, New Hampshire, United States.
-The population was 2,565 at the 2020 census.
+The population was 2,565 at the 2020 census and an estimated 2,728 in 2025.
 Madison includes the village of Silver Lake and the village district of Eidelweiss.

 History

 The area was one of the first to have land grants set aside for soldiers who had served in the French and Indian War.
-The land covered by these grants, parts of Eaton and Albany, was incorporated in 1852 as "Madison", in honor of President James Madison, who was born 100 years earlier.
+The land covered by these grants, parts of Eaton and Albany, was incorporated in 1852 as "Madison", named in honor of President James Madison, who was born 100 years earlier.

 Geography

 According to the United States Census Bureau, the town has a total area of 105.9 sqkm, of which 99.7 sqkm are land and 6.2 sqkm are water, comprising 5.84% of the town.

 Madison is drained by Forrest Brook and Silver Lake to the south and by Pequawket Brook to the north.
 The entire town is part of the Saco River watershed.
 The highest point in Madison is the summit of Lyman Mountain in the eastern part of the town, at 1558 ft above sea level.